 If you are a fan of price protection, take a quick look at our tips on using this feature.

 According to some experts, it is best to use price protection for appliances and furniture.
 The more a product costs, the more you will save on it, at least in theory.
 In addition, if your card has a limited number of price protection purchases per year, it is wise to use them for big things.
 Finally, it is ridiculous to do a lot of legwork to save just $10, right?

 It is crucial to understand all terms and conditions of your credit card price protection before you make a purchase.
-Therefore, make sure you read the fine print and pay special attention to exclusions, deadlines and claim limits.
+Therefore, make sure you read the fine print and pay special attention to exclusions, deadlines, and claim limits.

 This step is very important.
-You need to understand that credit card issuers will give you a refund only if they have to ‒ that is, if you have all the necessary evidence.
+You need to understand that credit card issuers will give you a refund only if they have to.
+That is if you have all the necessary evidence.
 So, before you file the claim, ensure that you have all the documents.

 Is credit card price protection about to be canceled by all card issuers?
 We don’t know, but the fact that two of the biggest issuers have already removed or decreased this feature on some cards says a lot.

 If you really want to save some money, make sure you use this feature for big purchases such as household appliances and furniture.
-This will enable you to save a much bigger amount of money on a single purchase.
+This will enable you to save a much larger amount of money on a single purchase.